The English language has many rules regarding how to start a sentence. For example, is it grammatically correct to start a sentence with a number?

 Examples of Starting a Sentence With a Number

 Here are a few sentences that start with a number.

-- Thirty students registered for Mr. Harley’s class.
+- Thirty students signed up for Mr. Smith’s class.

-- Forty million people viewed the live broadcast.
+- Two million people viewed the live show on Friday.

-- Twenty-five cars lined up side by side.
+- Twenty-five cars queued up for the supermarket.

 Should You Start a Sentence With a Number?